 Benefits And Advantages Of Using A Business Credit Card

 Business credit cards provide a focused selection of business oriented tools to help business cardholders better manage their expense transactions and day to day employee operations.
 Many of their advantages are not available in ordinary consumer credit cards.
 Here are some of the important small business benefits that they offer:

 - Special Business Rewards - Business credit cards offer unique discounts and rewards for an array of business expenditures that range from office furniture and equipment, to airline travel, gas fill-ups, car rentals, and utilities such as wireless services.
-Many businesses also choose to carry multiple business cards - using low to 0 interest APR offers to carry 0 interest balances, while using reward oriented cards to earn airline miles or cash back of up to 5% on business related purchases.
+Many businesses also choose to carry multiple business cards - using low to 0 interest APR offers to carry low interest balances, while using reward oriented cards to earn airline miles or cash back of up to 5% on business related purchases.

 - High Credit Limit - Compared to their consumer card counterparts, most business credit cards tend to offer higher initial credit lines, an attractive benefit for growing businesses in need of access to lots of credit.
-The higher business credit limit is particularly attractive when coupled with 0% APR introductory purchases and 0% balance transfer offers.
+The higher business credit limit is particularly attractive when coupled with 0% APR introductory purchase and 0% balance transfer offer.
 High credit limits and 0% APR credit card offers help businesses build start up venture capital to better grow and expand their enterprises.

 - Avoidance Of Asset and Expense Commingling - For solo proprietorships, commingling your personal and business expenses is not as big of an issue.
 But as your business expands, due to liability and taxation concerns, you may ultimately want to convert your business into a limited liability company (LLC) or corporation - operations that mandate the separation of your personal expenses from your business transactions.
 By using dedicated small business credit cards now sooner than later, you make it easier to complete the transition in the future.